iisc-seal/droidracer/readme-droidRacer.txt

    When there is no corresponding file/folder in the original source, add it from repository.

+2. Goto dalvik/vm/mterp and run $./rebuild.sh

-2. Run the following commands from android source root
+3. Run the following commands from android source root
    $make update-api   #needed as the replaced files modify some Java APIs
    $make -j<n>
    $emulator

-3. When the emulator is running issue command:
+4. When the emulator is running issue command:
    $adb shell "echo dalvik.vm.execution-mode = int:portable >> /data/local.prop"

    #this shifts emulator's interpreter from assembly (fast) to C mode..some of